New York State Pavilion: Media

 The New York State Pavilion has been used as a setting for movies and TV shows.
 For example, the Tent of Tomorrow's interior was used as a filming location for the 1978 film The Wiz and a 2009 episode of the TV series CSI: NY.
-The pavilion's exterior was used a setting in the 1997 film Men in Black, in which the towers were presented as disguised flying saucers.
+The pavilion's exterior was used as a setting in the 1997 film Men in Black, in which the towers were presented as disguised flying saucers.
 The Universal Studios Florida attraction Men in Black: Alien Attack includes replicas of the observation towers.
 The pavilion was also used as a filming location for the 2010 film Iron Man 2, where the structure was used as an exhibit for Stark Industries.
 The pavilion was the subject of a documentary by Matthew Silva, Modern Ruin: A World's Fair Pavilion, which premiered in 2015.

 Since the early 1990s, the New York State Pavilion's ledges, steps, and fountain grates have been utilized by skateboarders and featured in skateboarding videos.
 The artist Gary Simmons depicted the abandoned pavilion in his 2009 mural Reflection of a Future Past, where he drew the pavilion with blurred lines to signify the themes of "erasure and memory".
 Additionally, a picture of the pavilion was used for the cover of a 2002 monograph about Johnson's work, and Christian Kellberg's 2010 book The New York State Pavilion: An Enduring Landmark detailed the pavilion's history.
 Kellberg wrote another book about the pavilion in advance of the World's Fair's 50th anniversary in 2014.